 “Every Christian should experience the Spiritual Exercises of St. Ignatius, and Christian Communities should become authentic schools of prayer.”

 Catholic candidates must be in good standing with the Church.
-Members of other denominations are considered for admission.
-All applicants are subject to the following stated requirements for admission:
+Members of other denominations can be considered for admission.
+All candidates are subject to approval by the Leadership and Advisory Council for admission and final certification.